Top Engineer Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - The applicant's understanding of Micron's reputation in the industry
+• - Knowledge of the nuclear industry

 What the interviewer is looking for: